About

 3. Range Selection

 The word bank used is provided from the handout published by my school and the textbook which our school uses.
 There are three categories of vocabularies, Hsueh Tse, Chih Kau, and Textbook.
-Additionally, idioms and phrases are included in "Textbook."
-In the selection menu, you choose your range by toggling pages.
-There is also a "examination range" button available, just enable it to review the entire exam vocabularies.
+Additionally, idioms and phrases are included in the Textbook category.
+In the selection menu, ranges are chosen by toggling pages.
+There is also an Exam Range button available.
+Just enable it to review the entire exam vocabularies.

 4. Game Settings